Alternative Name: 'yoji' [in Japanese).

 Masumi Hiraga Jackson was born in Nirasaki, Japan in 1935, one of ten children.
 Her mother Kino was a skilled weaver who wove and sewed silk kimono, a highly regarded skill.
 Masumi studied at universities in Tokyo (Japanese cultural studies) and Canberra (English and linguistics) and in 1984 married an Australian.
 She immigrated to Melbourne in 1985 but sadly her husband died two years later.
 Masumi decided to remain in Australia and immersed herself in traditional Japanese cultural practices such as Noh theatre, Ikebana and Shimotske paper doll-making.
 She performs and instructs these art forms in Australia and overseas, and returns to Japan every year to see her family, undertake Ikebana lessons, practise her Noh performance and to purchase materials for doll-making.

-Japanese wooden chopsticks, comprised of a length of wood carved back to a point at one end.
+Japanese wooden chopsticks, comprised of two lengths of wood carved back to a point at one end.
 A section of the wood bark is featured on the handle end of each chopstick, on one side.

 The significance of this item is its place within a collection which represents the personal and cultural value of maintaining cultural and artistic traditions within a new environment.
 The act of migration has profound implications for both immigrant and receiving country, with many migrants actively finding ways to introduce their cultural practices in an environment unfamiliar with such activities.
 This collection can help to explore the successful shift in Australian government policies from the cultural assimilation of the 1950s to the more broadly embracing multicultural policies from the 1970s.
 Moreover, its significance also lies in the intrinsic artistic value of the finely crafted Shimotsuke dolls, and the cultural heritage value of the collection of kimono.